measrainsey/measrainsey.github.io/about.md

 Hi, I'm Meas. :wave:

-I am an environmental engineer interested in energy, water, and climate systems.
+I am an environmental engineer studying energy systems.

 I am currently a postdoctoral researcher in the [Environmental Market Solutions Lab (emLab)](https://emlab.msi.ucsb.edu) and Professor Ranjit Deshmukh's [Clean Energy Transformation Lab (CETlab)](https://www.es.ucsb.edu/ranjit-deshmukh) at the University of California, Santa Barbara.
 I have a PhD in environmental engineering from the University of Southern California, where I was advised by [Professor Kelly T. Sanders](https://s3research.usc.edu).